mikehaertl/php-shellcommand/README.md

     PHP working dir.
  * `$procEnv`: An array with environment variables to pass to `proc_open()`.
 Default is `null` for none.
  * `$procOptions`: An array of `other_options` for `proc_open()`.
 Default is `null` for none.
+ * `$nonBlockingMode`: Whether to set the stdout/stderr streams to non-blocking mode when `proc_open()` is used.
+This can fix issues with long running commands that hang indefinitely but can cause problems on Windows systems.
+    The default is `null` in which case non-blocking mode is only enabled on non-Windows systems.
  * `$locale`: The locale to (temporarily) set with `setlocale()` before running the command.
    This can be set to e.g. `en_US.UTF-8` if you have issues with UTF-8 encoded arguments.